PAULYZHENG/paulyzheng.github.io/_posts/2017-09-13-My Flower and I.md

 ![]( https://paulyzheng.github.io/img/My Flower and I_8.png) 2018/6/29

 I have already taken all space of the current flowerpot.
-It's time to transplant.
+Although transplant is still needed, my life becomes more colorful now.

 This flower has been given to Xiaoqian as a gift.